 sticky_class()WP 2.7.0

-Deprecated from version 3.5.0.
-It is no longer supported and can be removed in future releases.
+Deprecated since 3.5.0.
+It is no longer supported and may be removed in future releases.
 Use post_class() instead.

 No Hooks.